rafalp/Misago-Docs/docs/settings/Database.md

 Maximal allowed length of users signatures.

+## stop_forum_spam

+This settings allows you to decide whether or not [Stop Forum Spam](http://www.stopforumspam.com/) database should be used to validate IPs and emails during new users registrations.

+## stop_forum_spam_confidence

+Minimum confidence returned by [Stop Forum Spam](http://www.stopforumspam.com/) for Misago to reject new registration and block the IP address for 1 day.

 ## subscribe_reply

 Default value for automatic subscription to replied threads prefference for new user accounts.
 Its value represents one of those settings: